giordi91/giordi91.github.io/content/post/spirvFloat3.md

 ```
 A three- or four-component vector has a base alignment equal to four times its scalar alignment.
 ```
+That rule would force our vec3 and vec4 to have the same aligment properties.
 To note that this can't be simply fixed with std430 memory layout, I tried and is not enough.
 The actual solution is the extension:
 ```
 GL_EXT_scalar_block_layout